Cookie consent management tool by TermsFeed FAQs: Dogsled Tours in Sweden, Finland & Norway | Nature Travels

 Cabins along the route will normally have shared sleeping rooms with bunk beds and facilities for cooking.
 Many cabins do not have electricity or running water - this is very much part of the wilderness experience - and everyone assists with tasks such as fetching water, chopping wood, and assisting with cooking/washing up, etc.

 For some tours, accommodation is wild winter camping along the way - a unique and challenging experience!
+Winter camping may be in expedition tents or sometimes in heated tipi tents or other arrangements depending on the tour.

 Group size varies depending on the tour and many tours are also possible as private groups